aliceC119/drf-api-circle/README.md

 ### Heroku
 The application is deployed on Heroku via a GitHub connection.
 To deploy a Heroku project, below are the steps I used.
-In Heroku, this is configured under Config Vars in the Settings tab.

 ## Step 1: Create an App on Heroku